 Destinations like Egypt's northern Red Sea, Thailand's Similan Islands, and Australia's Great Barrier Reef are ideal for beginners.
 You'll find calm currents, excellent visibility, and plenty of short itineraries to choose from.
 These legendary destinations are also ideal for non-divers.

-Are liveaboards suitable for solo travelers?
+Are liveaboards suitable for solo travellers?
 Absolutely!
 Shared cabin trips are the most common way for solo travellers to enjoy a liveaboard diving adventure, with twin accommodations assigned by gender.
 Other boats accommodate solo travelers in shared dorm-style cabins.

 More luxurious boats might have a single cabin with just one bunk explicitly designed for solo guests.
 Or if you want a cabin to yourself, you can pay a "single supplement" - make sure you check the vessel's rates and policies before booking.